Instant messaging: Compliance risks

-In addition to the malicious code threat, the use of instant messaging at work also creates a risk of non-compliance to laws and regulations governing use of electronic communications in businesses.

-In the United States alone there are over 10,000 laws and regulations related to electronic messaging and records retention.
+In addition to the malicious code threat, using instant messaging at work creates a risk of non-compliance with laws and regulations governing electronic communications in businesses.
+In the United States alone, there are over 10,000 laws and regulations related to electronic messaging and records retention.
 The better-known of these include the Sarbanes–Oxley Act, HIPAA, and SEC 17a-3.

-Clarification from the Financial Industry Regulatory Authority (FINRA) was issued to member firms in the financial services industry in December, 2007, noting that "electronic communications", "email", and "electronic correspondence" may be used interchangeably and can include such forms of electronic messaging as instant messaging and text messaging.
+Clarification from the Financial Industry Regulatory Authority (FINRA) was issued to member firms in the financial services industry in December 2007, noting that "electronic communications", "email", and "electronic correspondence" may be used interchangeably and can include such forms of electronic messaging as instant messaging and text messaging.
 Changes to Federal Rules of Civil Procedure, effective December 1, 2006, created a new category for electronic records which may be requested during discovery in legal proceedings.

-Most nations also regulate use of electronic messaging and electronic records retention in similar fashion as the United States.
-The most common regulations related to IM at work involve the need to produce archived business communications to satisfy government or judicial requests under law.
+Most nations also regulate electronic messaging and records retention similarly to the United States.
+The most common regulations related to IM at work involve producing archived business communications to satisfy government or judicial requests under law.
 Many instant messaging communications fall into the category of business communications that must be archived and retrievable.

-User base
+Current user base

-As of March 2022, the most used messaging apps worldwide include: Signal with 100 million, Line with 217 million, Viber with 260 million, Telegram with 700 million, WeChat with 1.2 billion, Facebook Messenger with 1.3 billion, and WhatsApp with 2.0 billion users.
-There are 25 countries in the world where WhatsApp messenger is not the market leader in messaging apps, such as the United States, Canada, Australia, New Zealand, Denmark, Norway, Sweden, Hungary, Lithuania, Poland, Slovakia, Philippines, and China.
+As of May 2025, the most used instant messaging apps and services worldwide include: Signal with 100 million, Line with 197 million, Viber with 260 million, QQ with 562 million, Snapchat with 900 million, Telegram with 1 billion, Facebook Messenger with 1.3 billion, WeChat with 1.39 billion, and WhatsApp with 3 billion users.

+There are 25 countries in the world where WhatsApp messenger is not the market leader in IM, such as the United States, Canada, Australia, New Zealand, Denmark, Norway, Sweden, Hungary, Lithuania, Poland, Slovakia, Philippines, and China.

-Messaging apps have varying levels of adoption in different countries.
+IM apps have varying levels of adoption in different countries.
 As of April 2022: